Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Convergence Speed of Learning Algorithms: A Simulation Study

 FPWU Case~$1$ and FPWU Case~$2$ either violate some constraint or uses significantly higher per-step power compared to OEL.
 But, by using the OptExploreLimAdaptiveLearning algorithm, we can achieve per-step power expenditure close to the optimal while (possibly) violating the constraints by small amount; even in case the performance of OELAL is not very close to the optimal performance, it will be significantly better than the performance under FPWU cases (compare OELAL Case~$2$ and FPWU Case~$2$ in Figure~\ref{fig:two_timescale_plots}).

-The speed of convergence will depend on the choice of the step sizes.
-We have shown the numerical results for one particular $a_k$ and $b_k$ sequence; optimizing the rate of convergence by choosing optimal step sizes is left for future endeavours in this direction.
+The speed of convergence will depend on the choice of the step sizes $a_k$ and $b_k$; optimizing the rate of convergence by choosing optimal step sizes is left for future endeavours in this direction.
 Also, note that, the choice of $\xi_{out}^{(0)}$, $\xi_{relay}^{(0)}$ and $\lambda^{(0)}$ will have a significant effect on the performance of the network over a finite length; the more accurate are the estimates of $\eta$ and $\sigma$, and the better are the initial choice of $\xi_{out}^{(0)}$, $\xi_{relay}^{(0)}$ and $\lambda^{(0)}$, the better will be the convergence speed of OptExploreLimAdaptiveLearning.